 As the reviews begin to roll out for B&S Movies’ “Redneck Week” July spotlight, you’ll notice there’s a lot of fun being made at the expense of a rich, colorful culture that exists south of the Mason-Dixie line—not just by the filmmakers, but by the reviewers as well, especially me: the smarmy, he-thinks-he’s-so-funny, R.D Francis.
 On the surface, it seems this is a celebration of the racial profiling of Southerners.

-The concept of hicksploitation (aka rednecksploitation and backwoodsploitation) is insane: Everyone south of the Mason-Dixie are uneducated, inbred moonshine running religious zealots (see the Deliverance-inspired subgenre)—and sometimes cannibals (The Texas Chainsaw Massacre subgenre)—who defy authority and society and strand Yankee motorists for car parts—and other “parts”—with a glee in their eye?
+The concept of hicksploitation (that is, rednecksploitation and backwoodsploitation) is insane: Everyone south of the Mason-Dixie are uneducated, inbred moonshine running religious zealots (see the Deliverance-inspired subgenre)—and sometimes cannibals (The Texas Chainsaw Massacre subgenre)—who defy authority and society and strand Yankee motorists for car parts—and other “parts”—with a glee in their eye?
 All of the Sheriffs are incompetent and corrupt with dumb sons and dumber deputies (see Smokey and the Bandit)?
 It’s ludicrous.

 Imagine a film that, for 90 minutes, rolled out one slanderous, stereotype after another on any other racial heritage or culture.
 It would be offensive.
 You’d defy the hate.
 You wouldn’t celebrate the ignorance displayed in those films and there’s not one excuse about your affection for the “video fringe” that would justify the merriment.

-The reality for the many of those Southern denizens of the backwoods and deep mountains south of the Mason-Dixie spoofed in the Drive-In exploitation cannons of the ‘70s and ‘80s is a life of poverty and hunger that rivals the worst of third-world countries.
+The reality for the many of those Southern denizens of the backwoods and deep mountains south of the Mason-Dixie spoofed in the Drive-In exploitation canons of the ‘70s and ‘80s is a life of poverty and hunger that rivals the worst of third-world countries.
 It’s worse than any reality you and I live in—flesh or celluloid.
 As my educated, film-reviewing adult self looks back on my clueless, Drive-In attending and video-renting younger self, I type this humbled and ashamed.
-I wouldn’t make a joke at the expense of those suffering the realities of third-world poverty or inner-city urban hardships. . .
+I wouldn’t make a joke at the expense of those suffering the realities of third-world poverty or inner-city urban hardships. . . .

 Then why is it acceptable for Southerners to be cast as the butt of jokes, pigeonholing, and stereotyping in films?